-Dr. Zachary Meisel, assistant professor of emergency medicine at the University of Pennsylvania, said "there's lots of literature showing that doctors do a pretty terrible job when it comes to following guidelines."
+"There's lots of literature showing that doctors do a pretty terrible job when it comes to following guidelines," said Dr. Zachary Meisel, assistant professor of emergency medicine at the University of Pennsylvania.

 The literature Meisel refers to shows that, as research abounds, doctors are slow to change their clinical practice to incorporate new scientific evidence.

 To get at what kinds of communication might be more effective, Meisel and recent graduate of Perelman Medical School Austin Kilaru turned to a field called "narrative medicine."
-Taught in medical schools to help doctors use stories to convey information about illness and cultivate empathy for patients, narrative medicine is not generally used to convey clinical information to doctors.
+Medical students learn "narrative medicine" in school as a way to use stories to cultivate empathy for patients, but it's not generally used to convey clinical information to doctors.

-Meisel also pointed out that the way doctors receive information is divorced from its practical context.
+Meisel also pointed out that doctors most often receive information that is scientifically accurate, but divorced from clinical context.

-"So the most common ways that physicians are instructed are to follow guidelines, often presented to them in a very narrow, probabilistic way, so they don't have any context."
+"So the most common ways that physicians are instructed are to follow guidelines, often presented to them in a very narrow, probabilistic way."
 He adds that doctors already operate under the influence of stories, in the form of their own experiences and anecdotes.